tessin/tessin-tv/docs/SCRATCH.md

 You can use the command `uname -m` to check if your Raspberry Pi supports `armv6l` or `armv7l`.
 You can run `armv6l` on top of `armv7l` but not the other way around.

+## User configuration

+- How to change default user

 ## `sudo tv`

 ```